The Oakland Promise

 Launched in 2016 by Oakland Mayor Libby Schaaf and a wide range of elected and community leaders, the Oakland Promise is meant to fill in the gaps for low-income and first generation students, and over time exponentially increase the number of college graduates living and thriving in Oakland.

 We are documenting this comprehensive, community-based approach over time to see if it makes the difference intended for students and their families.
-The context is a city in flux with gentrification pushing out many long-term residents, the federal government creating uncertainty and fear for its undocumented immigrant community, and a school system with severe budget challenges.
+The context is a city in flux with gentrification pushing out long-term residents and rendering others homeless, the federal government creating uncertainty and fear for its undocumented immigrant community, and a school system with severe budget challenges.
 Can an initiative such as this thrive as political challenges and other priorities compete for the city's attention?